 The short answer… walking.
 During the festival, the population of Cannes increases nearly four-fold, particularly over the first weekend.
 This means that close to the Palais, the crowds can be particularly dense as they vie for the best celeb-spotting location or generally amble along the Croisette.

-To accommodate the crowds, the local police enforce road closures and traffic control in many of the streets in Cannes, particularly near the Palais and along the Croisette.
+To accommodate the crowds, the local police enforce road closures and traffic control in many of the streets, particularly near the Palais and along the Croisette.
 This makes driving a total nightmare.
-There is also a high-demand for the city's central carparks throughout the festival so if you're planning on driving into town, it's important to get in early to ensure you can get a place.
+There is also a high-demand for the city's central carparks throughout the festival, so if you're planning on driving into town, it's important to get in early to ensure you can find a spot.
 However, driving in the 'Centre-Ville' area of Cannes is not recommended at all.

 Staying out of town, the local bus network is pretty extensive.
 In recent years a night bus service has been added during the festival, resolving one of the main gripes from festivalgoers - namely that the bus service finished too early in the evening to make it really useful.
 However, Sundays and public holidays remain difficult when it comes to buses.
 The train service is also a good way to get in and out of town if you're staying on the line.